Helperbird/website/src/pages/help/features/how-to-use-helperbirds-high-contrast-features.md

 new: false
 footer: true
 header: true
-updated: false
+updated: true
-layout: templates/new/help/post-new.html
-title: How to Use High Contrast Mode in Helperbird
+title: How to Use High Contrast Mode on Any Website
 description:
   Learn how to enable high contrast themes in Helperbird to make webpages easier to read.
 Choose from multiple contrast styles including inverted colors, greyscale, and yellow on black.